retroluxfilm/reshade-vrtoolkit/README.md

 - Opening the **Preprocessor Settings** in the SteamVR Reshade menu crashes the game.
   As a workaround you need to use the screen mirror to change the preprocessor settings and then use the `reload button` it from the SteamVR Reshade to apply the settings.
+- On some games like Asseto Corsa Competizione one eye can remain black in the headset.
+  This is caused by the vr pixel count and can be fixed by going up and down a few steps until it works.